-Today, Memorial Park Conservancy is celebrating a milestone in the construction of their visionary Land Bridge and Prairie project with the opening of their eastbound tunnel.
+This weekend, Memorial Park Conservancy is celebrating a milestone in the opening of its monumental Land Bridge project.

 The tunnel system as with the Land Bridge and Prairie project is a part of MPC’s ten-year plan.
 Begun in 2018, a $70 million gift from the Kinder Foundation – then the single largest parks grant in Houston history – catalyzed the project.

 Since then, the partnership has extended to include the Houston Parks and Recreation Department, Uptown Development Authority, and the City of Houston.

 The Land Bridge and Prairie is a 100-acre greenspace that features two distinct 35-foot-high hills that which creates a “natural” bridge over Memorial Drive.
 Its purpose is to re-unite the north and south sides of the park, promote regional biodiversity, and manage stormwater – all while creating a new community green space and giving visitors scenic views of the area.

 On February 11, organizers are celebrating the achievement with “The Biggest Picnic in Texas”.